Volunteer teaches yoga to Pakistani female prison inmates

 "I teach yoga at another location and the money I get from teaching, I divert the funds for what the inmates might need," said Chapra.

-Chapra's students say the program is vital to their present -- and future -- prospects.
+Chapra's students say the programme is vital to their present -- and future -- prospects.

 "I have become a yoga addict now," said Sadaf, who says she is 24, but looks a decade older, told Reuters.
 She said she would be released next month and would continue practicing yoga.